 - Work in conjunction with all Ngā Kura ā Iwi schools and their Iwi partners.

-Te Whare Arataki is a new, innovative, kaupapa that compliments the learning and development that our students currently experience in their schools.
+Te Whare Angitu is a new, innovative kaupapa that compliments the learning and development that our students experience in their schools.

 - Pono: We are trustworthy and reliable.

 - Whakaaro Nui: We respect each other and what we bring.

 - Angitu: We focus on quality by delivering detail on time.